Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 I'm currently working as a Lead core engineer at [Reelevant](https://reelevant.com), we're building a martech product which help companies to generate individualized contents at scale.

-Our customers have a large amount of data on their clients (tracking website navigation, shop purchases, recommandations...), we store those data for them and allow them to, based on data, generate the right and unique content for each client.
+Our customers have a large amount of data on their clients (tracking website navigation, shop purchases, recommandations…), we store those data for them and allow them to, based on data, generate the right and unique content for each client.

+Those data are unique for each customer we have, which add complexity to using them, each source have is own fields, his own available filters… everything must be dynamic.

-To generate and show the right content, our customers needs to be able to build a workflow with their business logic, based on their data.
-And each data source is unique for each of our customer, each data source have his own fields and filter, everything must be dynamic.
+The solution, to generate and show the right content, is to provide a workflow builder where our customers could build a complex workflow with their business logic, based on their data.

 ## Our workflow system